menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 Overview
 --------

-This section shows you how to perform specific actions in the Men & Mice Management Console associated with maintaining your DHCP scopes, such as creating and modifying reservations, setting scope options and working with split scopes.
+This section shows you how to perform specific actions in the Men&Mice Management Console associated with maintaining your DHCP scopes, such as creating and modifying reservations, setting scope options and working with split scopes.

 .. information::
   The functions for this menu option are listed alphabetically after the New DHCP Scope section.